hereblur/onesize-css/README.md

 ###Generate CSS for specific screen size from responsive CSS files for IE6-8.

 IE8(when I said IE8, I mean IE8 and below ) are not support CSS3 Media Queries at all.
-And this is a big headache for all web developers.
+And this is a big headache for all web developers especially for mobile-first project.

 Javascript solutions like Respond.js or css3-mediaqueries-js are awesome.
 But sometimes, IE8 are slow and poor performance on Javascript already, I just don't want to push more works on him.

 The Question is: Are CSS3 Media Queries and responsive design really needed on IE8?
 I don't think so.
 How many people have IE8 on small screen device?

 So, The idea of this script is to get rid of CSS3 Media Queries on IE8.
-Let it work and keep it stay at fullsize no matter what the browser size is.
+Let it work and keep the desktop layout no matter what the browser size is.

 The script generate a new seperate CSS file from your existing CSS files.